orlovskyjavaprofi/civctp2/README.md

 ## This is a fork of opensource project CivCTP2
 **Origin:** https://github.com/civctp2/civctp2

+## We take donations!
+**If you like this project , consider to donate https://github.com/orlovskyjavaprofi/civctp2/blob/master/funding.md**

 #### This special fork of CivCTP2 maintained by Alexander Orlovsky CEO of Orlovsky Consulting GbR www.javaprofide.de

 ## Orlovsky Consulting GbR goals for this project